Share the Inspiration!

-See the tabs below for all products and tools used in this technique, plus any additional tips that may be helpful to you!
+See the tabs below for all products, tools and techniques used to make this piece, plus related Inspiration designs and any additional tips that may be helpful to you!

 Cut two pieces of cord.
 Cut one piece 12 times longer than the desired length of the finished piece and cut the other 3 times longer than the desired length of the finished piece.

 Choose a bead to use for the clasp.
 Test the hole of the bead to make sure that four strands of cord can fit through.

 Fold both cords from step 1 in half.
 Tie an overhand knot with both cords to create a loop large enough for the clasp bead chosen in step 2 to fit through.

 Clip the loop into a clipboard.
 The clipboard will help keep the tension even when you are making your piece.

 There will be four cords hanging from the loop.
 Arrange the two shorter cords in the center and the two longer cords on the outside.
 The shorter cords will be called anchor cords and the longer cords will be called tying cords.

 Pass the left tying cord over the anchor cords.